ltrc/Kashmiri-Parsing-Pipeline/README.md

 source ~/.bashrc

-USAGE:: bash dependencyParser.sh <FILE|FOLDER> <FOLDER>
+USAGE:: bash dependencyParser.sh FILE|FOLDER FOLDER

-In order to the tool, you need to have maltparser and CRF++ installed
+In order to the tool, you need to have Maltparser and CRF++ installed